snabbco/snabb/CONTRIBUTING.md

 Our [Documentation Guide](https://github.com/SnabbCo/snabbswitch/blob/master/src/doc/documentation-guide.md)
 gives pointers on how to contribute to the project's documentation.

-Copyright notices belong into `src/COPYRIGHT`; copyright notices in other files will be rejected.
+If you wish to record a copyright notice with your contribution then you can optionally do this in the file `src/COPYRIGHT`; copyright notices in other files will be rejected.